 Accessing Public Sharing and Embedding

-Or, you can access the Share workbook dialog from inside your workbook via the File menu or the Share button in the top right corner.
+You can also access the Share dialog when you’re in a document by clicking the pink Share button in the upper right corner.

 This will open the Public workbook sharing and embedding dialog, which we'll explore below.

 Configuring Public Sharing and Embedding Options